 The Senate Environment Subcommittee on Fisheries, Wildlife, and Water has held an oversight hearing on the ESA listing and delisting process.
 Other hearings have been held by House and Senate committees on specific issues, and additional hearings are anticipated.
-In the 107th Congress, a number of bills have been introduced to address specific issues, while only one bill (S. 911) has been introduced to deal comprehensively with reauthorization and a host of ESA issues.
+In the 107th Congress, a number of bills have been introduced to address specific issues, while only two bills (S. 911 and H.R.
+4579) have been introduced to deal comprehensively with reauthorization and a host of ESA issues.
 On the international side, reauthorizations for the African Elephant Conservation Act (P.L.
 107-111, the Rhinoceros and Tiger Conservation Act of 1994 (P.L.
 107-112), and the Asian Elephant Conservation Act (P.L.
 107-141) were enacted.